People

 Maya Crombie (19) is a zinester and fiction writer studying Creative Writing and German at the University of Melbourne.
 On Instagram @plastikcrystal.

 Eartha Davis (20, she/her) is a woman of Ngāpuhi and Celtic heritage living on Wurundjeri land.
 She is the winner of the AAWP/Express Media Sudden Writing Prize and a 2025 Varuna Residency Fellow.
-Her debut poetry collection, màthair beinn, is forthcoming with Vagabond Press.
+Her debut poetry collection, màthair beinn, was published by Vagabond Press.

 Isabel Greenslade (23) writes, paints and studies on unceded Wurundjeri country.
 Her work has appeared/is forthcoming in Island, Pure Slush and Voiceworks, and in 2024 she won the Boroondara Literary Awards open short story prize.
 Often seen wearing stripes and eating hot cross buns year-round.